alex210501/FlightSimulator/README.md

 - GET the route's arrival airport by name
 - GET the route's flight time by ID

--> app.get('/route/:parametre') and then redirected to '/'
+-> app.get('/route/:parameter') and then redirected to '/'

-Where parametre will be the route's ID
+Where parameter will be the route's ID

 ### :airplane: The plane